pazguille/viewport/README.md

 # Viewport Component

-The Viewport is a componente to ease viewport management.
+The Viewport is a component to ease viewport management.
 You can get the dimensions of the viewport and beyond, which can be quite helpful to perform some checks with JavaScript.

 It's cross-broswer compatible:
 - Chrome